nikitaeverywhere/tab-slider/readme.md

 npm run build
 ```

-This will bundle extension for different browsers.
+This will bundle extensions for different browsers.
 They will go to `build` directory ready-to-use.
+Note that Opera uses Chromium engine and Chrome extension's version is fully compatible with Opera.

 Note: Microsoft Edge does not support moving tabs in its extension API at the time of extension
 creation, so sadly no Edge :(